 Medical Necessity Appeals

-- Finally, the national quality monitoring contractor will review the case and issue a second reconsideration decision.
-If you're disputing less than $300, the national quality monitoring contractor's decision is final.
-If you're disputing $300 or more and you disagree with the decision, you can request that the Defense Health Agency (DHA) schedule an independent hearing.
+The national quality monitoring contractor will review the case and issue a second reconsideration decision.
+If the amount in dispute is less than $300, the national quality monitoring contractor's decision is final.
+If you're disputing $300 or more, you can request the Defense Health Agency to schedule an independent hearing.